 Food is ‘fodder’ at Yeo Valley Canteen

 Glitter balls hang from the ceiling

-Eat in a Staff Canteen (unlike any other)
+Eat in Yeo Valley’s Staff Canteen (it’s unlike any other)

 Felt clouds hang from the Canteen’s ceiling